sareg0/pro-js-design-patterns-code-examples/chapter-2-interfaces.md

       }
     }
     if(!interfaceFound) {
-      return false; //An interface was not found
+      return false; // An interface was not found
     }
   }
-  return true; //All interfaces were found
+  return true; // All interfaces were found
 }
 ```